anonymous1865/bioc3301/README.md

 - We then carried out various statistical analyses.

 You will note that core_microbiome_analysis (2X) refers to the analysis carried out on the combined CORE microbiomes of 2017 and 2018.
 An identical analysis was also carried out between years 2016:2017, 2016:2018 and 2016:2017:2018.
 We have elected to not include the specific scripts for these analyses as they are redundant and only involve very minor changes in file path - this was part of the original design plan.
+It is important to note however that the sampling depth for CDA would have changed in each pairwise year's respective CDA script.

 - identify_core_microbiome_CDA_1718: This script incorporated a 1718 only .biom table which required the use of remove_16_otus (editing_scripts) on the combined 16/17/18 .biom OTU table.
 It produced various .biom tables based on various core microbiome definitions (% presence in all samples).
 We elected to choose 50%.
 - core_microbiome_CDA_1718: This script carried out core diversity analysis on the above defined core microbiome table (50% definition) using the merged mapping file (there was no need to update the latter).